wagenadl/ppersist/README.md

 That said, the author shares your concerns and has made efforts to make ppersist safe and reliable.
 Read on for details.

+### Security

+By this I mean: How certain can you be that ppersist will not run arbitrary code contained in a file it loads?

 Internally, ppersist uses `pickle` to save and load its files.
 Any quick glance online will tell you that `pickle` is not inherently safe.
-Two mechanisms are provided to mitigate this.
-Most importantly, `ppersist.load` and friends use a whitelist to strictly limit what can be loaded.
+To mitigate this, `ppersist.load` and friends use a whitelist to strictly limit what can be loaded.
+Objects with types not on the whitelist are not loaded and their defining modules are not imported.
 This should provide some reassurance that files you receive from others are safe to load.

+All of that said, if human lives depend on the integrity of your server, you should absolutely do your own due diligence.

+### Reliability

+By this I mean: How likely is it that you will be able to still access your data in the distant future?
+Here, the use of `pickle` is actually an advantage, as that module is part of core Python and unlikely to ever go away.

-Secondly, `ppersist.save` and friends check whether variables can be safely reloaded.
+Before actually writing anything to disk, `ppersist.save` and friends check whether variables can be safely reloaded.
+If not, they raise an exception.
 This should provide some reassurance that you will be able to reload your files in the future.

-The whitelist can be disabled by passing `trusted=True` to `ppersist.load` in case you find yourself unable to load a definitely trusted file due to a possible inconsistency between ppersist’s save-time and load-time checking.
-If that happens, it is a bug, and the author wants to hear from you.
+In case you do find yourself unable to load a definitely trusted file due to an inconsistency between ppersist’s save-time and load-time checking, you can disable the whitelist by passing `trusted=True` to `ppersist.load`.
+(If that happens, it is a bug, and the author wants to hear from you.)

-If for whatever reason you find yourself without access to ppersist, you can always reload your data with
+In the worst case, if you find yourself without access to ppersist entirely, you can always reload your data with

     dct = pickle.load("filename.pkl")